enkidevs/curriculum/r/r-core/README.md

 name: Core

-description: The fundamentals of Python.
-No skin shedding needed.
+description: The fundamentals of R.

 core: true